nlhogsten/Web-Scraper/README.md

 ```

 <p>
-  The table has options to present a different number of items ranging from '10' per page to 'All' items
+  The table has options to present a different number of items ranging from '10' per page to 'All' items, so it selects the 'All' option to get every entry at once.
 </p>

 ```